 At Coningsby St. Michael’s CofE Primary School, teaching and learning is designed through our Creative Curriculum.
 This means that the children learn through relevant experiences that link around carefully chosen themes and each theme is used as a vehicle for delivering the National Curriculum and Early Years Foundation Stage (EYFS) development statements in a creative and meaningful way.

-The children are able to make connections between all their learning and also still meet the individual requirements of different subjects as outlined in the National Curriculum/EYFS.
+The children are able to make connections between their learning and also still meet the individual requirements of different subjects as outlined in the National Curriculum/EYFS.
 We endeavour to foster a life-long love of learning, through adopting a highly practical and cross-curricular approach.

 Our Creative Curriculum strives to deliver a twenty-first century education that will equip our children with the skills required to be independent and responsible citizens.